-Nikisha Reyes is an activist, and multi-disciplinary artist of Trinidadian heritage.
+Nikisha Reyes is an activist, and multidisciplinary artist of Trinidadian heritage.
 She’s often considered a “vocal chameleon”.
-Gospel, folk, country, classical and calypso music influence her unique singing style.
-She is passionate about mental health, equity, diversity and inclusion.
+Gospel, calypso/soca, reggae, contemporary soul/r&b, pop, classical, jazz, country and folk music influence her unique singing style.

 In her final year, after the impact of Covid-19 on her mental health, Nikisha embraced Sound Therapy, combining voice and singing bowls as a new process to meet the demands of her studies whilst creating new work.
 Shadows of a Strong Woman #SOSWoman is one of the projects that emerged from this process.

 Shadows Of a Strong Woman project touches on themes of mental health, identity, and representation within the UK’s Wellbeing and Opera community and was inspired by BBC-2021 Abdirahim Saeed’s Are Black women getting enough support for their Mental Health?
 Shadows of a Strong Woman takes us on an aesthetic musical journey with sound therapy, from the perspective of a Trinidadian woman living in the UK.
 It involves a gospel choir and classical music performances by Guildhall’s African Caribbean Society.
 The project also draws upon inspiration from Marianne Anderson, by combining negro spirituals with classical music, and includes meditative mantras from Deepak Chopra & Oprah Winfrey’s, Manifesting Grace Through Gratitude.